Recovery Reductions, Conjectures, and Barriers: Preliminaries

 \subsection{Notation}

-Throughout, we use $\mathtt{T}_{f}$ to refer to the truth table of the function $f$.
-We use $\mathtt{T}^{\prime}_{f}$ to refer to a corrupted truth table of the function $f$.
+Throughout, we use $\mathtt{T}_{f_n}$ to refer to the truth table of the function section $f_n$ (of input length parameter $n$).
+We use $\mathtt{T}^{\prime}_{f_n}$ to refer to a corrupted truth table of the function section $f_n$.
 We use $\Sigma$ (outside of summation notation) to denote an alphabet of constant size.
-Typically, when we say $p(n)$, we refer to a positive function $p$ that is bounded from above by $n^{c}$ for some constant $c$. $\poly(n)$ is a substitute for a positive function bounded from above by a polynomial in $n$ ($n^c$ for some constant $c$) and $\polylog(n)$ is a substitute for a positive function bounded from above by $\left(\log n\right)^c$ for some constant $c$. $\ln$ represents the natural logarithm with base $e$ and $\log$ represents the logarithm with base $2$.
-For any positive integer $m$, $[m]$ denotes the set $\{1, 2 \dots m\}$. $\exp(y)$ denotes $e^{y}$.
+Typically, when we say $p(n)$, we refer to a positive function $p$ that is bounded from above by $n^{c}$ for some constant $c$.
+The notation $\poly(n)$ is a substitute for a positive function bounded from above by a polynomial in $n$ ($n^c$ for some constant $c$) and $\polylog(n)$ is a substitute for a positive function bounded from above by $\left(\log n\right)^c$ for some constant $c$.
+The notation $\ln$ represents the natural logarithm with base $e$ and $\log$ represents the logarithm with base $2$.
+For any positive integer $m$, $[m]$ denotes the set $\{\, 1, 2, \ldots m \,\}$.
+The notation $\exp(y)$ denotes $e^{y}$.